-- Other requirements: Medical Terminology, Ethics, College Algebra
+- Other requirements may include: Medical Terminology, Ethics, College Algebra

 Generally a grade below a C is not acceptable for prerequisite courses.

-A master’s degree or higher in OT is the minimum education requirement.
-Applicants to OT programs already have a bachelor’s degree in any major, with the appropriate prerequisite courses.
+A master’s degree or higher in OT is the minimum educational requirement.
+While the minimal practice degree is currently a master's degree, the field seems to be moving toward offering doctoral degrees (OTD).
+Applicants to OT programs have a bachelor’s degree in any major, with the appropriate prerequisite courses.
 Many programs also require applicants to have volunteered or worked in an occupational therapy setting.
-However, admissions requirements vary from program to program.
-There are approximately 55 accredited OT master’s programs in the U.S, another five that offer a PhD.
-For both the master and doctoral programs, the professional content will be similar; however, the entry-level doctoral program will place a greater emphasis on management, theory, research and critical thinking.
+Admissions requirements vary from program to program.
+For both the master's and doctoral-level occupational therapy programs, the professional content will be similar; however, the entry-level doctoral programs will place a greater emphasis on management, theory, research and critical thinking.

-Occupational therapy programs are generally two years for the master’s degree, with doctoral programs taking longer.
+Occupational therapy programs are generally two years for the master’s degree, with doctoral programs taking longer (generally about 3 years) to complete an OTD (doctorate in occupational therapy).
 Both master’s and doctoral programs require several months of supervised fieldwork.
 All states require OTs to be licensed.
 Certification is voluntary, but many choose to become certified.
 They must pass the national board exam and take continuing education classes to maintain their certification.

 Aptitude Test and Application